Jana-Marie/USB-PD-Firmware/docs/console_config.md

 Usage: `erase`

-Erases all stored configuration from flash.
+Synchronously erases all stored configuration from flash.
 This can be used to restore a device to its default state.

 Note: The `erase` command is mainly intended for development and testing.
 Stored configuration is automatically erased if necessary when `write` is run,